 Performs direct child care functions and related duties and assists in the implementation of curriculum under the supervision of at least an early childhood teacher.
 May supervise early childhood interns, early childhood aides, volunteers, and substitutes.

-Option C: Successful completion of six college credits from an accredited college or university with three in early childhood education and three credits in child development
+• Option C: Earn at least six college credits from a C-RAC Member accredited college or university with three in early childhood education and three credits in child development.
+You must receive at least a C- in the courses.

-NOTE: Supervised experience may be used to reduce the required experience by half.
+Note: Supervised experience may reduce the required experience by half.

 Early Childhood Teacher

 Performs direct child care functions and related duties under the supervision of an early childhood administrator and is immediately responsible for the direct care, supervision, guidance, and education of children at a center.
-This person may develop the curriculum and implements the curriculum and daily activities for a group of children and may supervise early childhood assistant teachers, early childhood caregivers, early childhood interns, early childhood aides, volunteers, and substitutes.
+This person implements the curriculum and daily activities for a group of children and may supervise early childhood assistant teachers, early childhood interns, early childhood aides, volunteers, and substitutes.

-• Have a high school diploma or its equivalent recognized by the Delaware Department of Education and
+To qualify for this position, you must be at least 18 years of age, have a high school diploma or its equivalent recognized by the Delaware Department of Education, and meet one of the following options:

-Option B: Valid Child Development Associate (CDA) credential
+• Option B: Have a valid Child Development Associate Credential (CDA).

-Option D: Successful completion of nine college credits from an accredited college or university of which three must be in early childhood education, three in child development, and three in early childhood positive behavior management
+• Option C: Earn at least nine college credits from a C-RAC Member accredited college or university of which three must be in early childhood education, three in child development, and three in early childhood positive behavior supports.
+You must receive at least a C- in the courses.

-Option F: Montessori Infant and Toddler Full/Associate credential or Montessori Early Childhood Full/Associate credential from a MACTE approved training program
+• Option E: Earn a Montessori Infant and Toddler Full/Associate credential or Montessori Early Childhood Full/Associate credential from a MACTE approved training program.

-Option G: Bachelor’s degree or Associate’s degree from an accredited college or university in early childhood education, child development, elementary education, elementary special education, or child psychology with successful completion of six credits in child development or early childhood, and
+• Option F: Have an associate or bachelor’s degree from a C-RAC Member accredited college or university in early childhood education, child development, elementary education, elementary special education, or child psychology with successful completion of six credits in child development or early childhood

 or

-2. Six months’ work experience (to include 500 hours) working with children birth through second grade in a group setting.
+Six months’ work experience (including 500 hours) with children birth through second grade in a group setting.

-Option H: Bachelor’s degree or Associate’s degree from an accredited college or university in any area of study/major with successful completion of six credits in child development or early childhood, and
+• Option G: Have an associate or bachelor’s degree from a C-RAC Member accredited college or university in any area of study/major with successful completion of six credits in child development or early childhood, and

 Six months’ work experience (to include 500 hours) working with children birth through second grade in a group setting.

-NOTE: Education options A-F also require a minimum of 12 months’ work experience (to include 1,000 hours) working with children birth through second grade in a group setting.
-Supervised experience may be used to reduce the required work experience by half.
+Note: Education options A-E also require a minimum of 12 months’ work experience (including 1,000 hours) with children birth through second grade in a group setting.
+Supervised experience may reduce the required work experience by half.

 Early Childhood Administrator

 Has direct responsibility for the center’s total program of services provided to children and their families, including administrative aspects whenever applicable.
-This person may develop and evaluate curriculum and monitors implementation of curriculum and daily activities for children or approves curriculum if developed by an early childhood teacher.
+This person may evaluate curriculum and monitor implementation of curriculum and daily activities for children.
 Supervises all staff.

-• Have an associate’s or bachelor’s degree from an accredited college or university to include successful completion of fifteen credits in early childhood education with three credits from each of the following areas:
+• Option A: Have an associate or bachelor’s degree from a C-RAC Member accredited college or university to include successful completion of fifteen credits in early childhood education with three credits from each of the following areas:

-Note: A currently certified school teacher who is certified to work with children birth through second grade meets the education and experience qualifications to be an early childhood administrator.
+Note: A school teacher who is currently certified to work with birth through second grade children meets the education and experience qualifications to be an early childhood administrator.
 Three months of supervised student teaching of children birth through second grade as part of a college or university program may substitute for six months of the required experience.